eclab/flow/README.md

 ## Manual

-Flow has an [extensive manual](https://cs.gmu.edu/~eclab/projects/flow/flow.pdf) which discusses additive synthesis, Flow's modular approach, how to run it, and how to build new modules.
+Flow has an [extensive manual](https://cs.gmu.edu/~eclab/projects/flow/flow.pdf) which discusses additive synthesis, Flow's modular approach, how to run it, how to integrate it with controllers and DAWs, and how to build new modules.

 ## Install and Run Flow